Santorini and Overtourism

 The Real Issues: Infrastructure and Governance

-Santorini’s remarkable growth hasn’t come without problems.
+Santorini's remarkable growth has not come without problems.
 However, many of these challenges are due to poor planning and governance rather than tourism itself.

-One of the most significant casualties of this unregulated growth has been the island’s vineyards.
-Over the last decade, nearly half of Santorini’s vineyards—once a cornerstone of its agricultural heritage—have disappeared.
-They’ve been replaced by buildings catering to tourism, eroding both the island’s environmental sustainability and its cultural roots.
+One of the most significant casualties of this unregulated growth has been the island's vineyards.
+Over the last decade, nearly half of Santorini's vineyards — once a cornerstone of its agricultural heritage — have disappeared.
+They have been replaced by buildings catering to tourism, eroding both the island's environmental sustainability and its cultural roots.
+For those who want to experience what remains of this heritage, a private wine tour through family-owned vineyards in Megalochori and Exo Gonia is one of the most meaningful ways to support it.

 The challenges Santorini faces are not caused by tourists but by a lack of proper planning and investment.